 Sales engagement has changed a lot over the past 10 years.
 We sat down with Yesware’s CEO to talk about where the space is headed.

-Matthew Bellows founded Yesware in 2010, when his team took themes from marketing software automation and applied them to sales.
+When Yesware was founded in 2010, the team took themes from marketing software automation and applied them to sales.
 At the time, Yesware was the first to market.
 It allowed salespeople to send and track emails through a lightweight platform.
 The intention behind Yesware was to save salespeople time and help them be better at their job.
 It was never intended to be a volume game alone.

 Now, in 2019, there are over 20 tools in the space.
 All encouraging salespeople to send a crazy amount of emails daily.
 In fact, sales engagement platforms alone distribute billions of spam emails per day.